 Six monthly monitoring of discharge from the oily water separator pit was undertaken for physical parameters and oil and greases as required by the OEMP.
-Oil and grease was detected in a sample collected on 19 February 2021.
-An inspection of the OWW system and discharge area was undertaken and no indications of sheen or hydrocarbons were observed; additional sampling was undertaken on 4 March and the results were below detection levels.
+Oil and grease results were below detection levels.

 3.2.3 Noise

 Project Approval condition 2.12 and EPL 13036 condition L5 require Colongra to operate and maintain the premises and plant to ensure that the noise contributions from the power station to the background acoustic environment do not exceed the maximum allowable noise contributions specified in Table 3 of the Project Approval.
 The noise emissions from the power station were verified and reported to NSW Planning by Delta Electricity following construction and commissioning.